Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Improvements by Restricting Candidate Set for Verification

 In the first and third cases, $e$ and $e'$ share the same edge index, whereas in the second case, the presence of a folding edge causes the edge indices (and thus edge directions) of $e$ and $e'$ to differ. \end{remark}

-Combined edges and combining edges (and in particular, combined merging edges) provide a natural grouping of edges that share transition cases.
-By considering comining edges collectively, we further reduce the number of verifier calls required for each edge extension, without affecting correctness.
+Combined edges and combining edges provide a natural grouping of edges that share transition cases.
+By considering converging edges, such as merging and combining edges, collectively, we further reduce the number of \textproc{VerifyExistenceOfWalk()} calls required for each edge extension without affecting correctness.

+Whereas merging and combining edges are introduced to examine splitting edges relative to a direct index-predecessor, the following notion is introduced to examine splitting edges relative to an indirect index-predecessor.

-\begin{definition}[Pseudo Combining Edge] An edge $e = (u,v)$ is called a \emph{pseudo combining edge} if the index-succedent node of its head $v$ is a folding node and $v$ is not a folding node. \end{definition}
+\begin{definition}[Pseudo-Combining Edge] An edge $e = (u,v)$ is called a \emph{pseudo-combining edge} if an index-succedent node of its head $v$ is a folding node and $v$ is not a folding node. \end{definition}

+To restrict the candidate space for indirect succedent edges, we introduce the concept of forward ceiling-adjacent edges.
+By adopting the forward ceiling adjacency relation as defined below, it becomes evident that index-succedent edges correspond to the next edges (in the graph or walk sense) of those forward ceiling-adjacent edges.

-\begin{definition}[Forward Ceiling Adjacency] Let $e = (v,w)$ and $e' = (u',v')$ be ceiling edges of a computation walk.
+\begin{definition}[Forward Ceiling Adjacency] Let $e = (v,w)$ and $e' = (u,v')$ be ceiling edges of a computation walk.
 We say that $e'$ is \emph{forward weak ceiling adjacent} to $e$ if there exists a sequence of vertices

-such that \begin{enumerate} \item $v_0 = v'$ and $v_n = w$; \item for every $0 \le i < n$, $v_{i+1}$ is the index-succedent node of $v_i$; \item for every $0 \le i < n$, the vertex $v_i$ is a folding node. \end{enumerate} if there exists a path from $e'$ to $e$ where $e'$ is forward weak ceiling adjacent to $e$ and no edges with different edge index from $e'$ between them, then we say that $e'$ is forward ceiling adjacent to $e$. \end{definition}
+such that \begin{enumerate} \item $v_0 = v'$ and $v_n = v$ where $v_0$ and $v_n$ are non-folding nodes; \item for every $0 \le i < n$, $v_{i+1}$ is the index-succedent node of $v_i$; \item for every $0 \le i < n$, the vertex $v_i$ is a folding node. \end{enumerate} If there exists a path from $e'$ to $e$ where $e'$ is forward weak ceiling adjacent to $e$ and no edge in the path has the same edge index as $e'$ other than $e'$ itself, then we say that $e'$ is \textbf{forward ceiling adjacent} to $e$.
+Furthermore, we say $e$ is \textbf{reverse ceiling adjacent} to $e'$. \end{definition}

-\begin{definition}[Proper Index-Succedent] Let $e = (u,v)$ and let $e' = (v',u')$ be an edge such that $e'$ is a index-succedent of $e$.
-We say that $e'$ is a \emph{proper index-succedent} of $e$ if there exists a sequence of vertices